 Grab the Apple, Save a Pretty Penny

 There is a simple solution to this situation – one that pays very well.
-Application archiving strategies move the content from “all but dead’ applications to an accessible repository with controlled access, full search and retrieval capabilities, and the ability to utilize lower cost storage.
+Application retirement strategies move the content from “all but dead’ applications to an accessible repository with controlled access, full search and retrieval capabilities, and the ability to utilize lower cost storage.

 The result is immediate, and often sizable, cost take-out.
 Writing this in February, there is the potential for some organizations to take out $100,000 in cost as early as Q2 of 2017, by ending license and maintenance agreements and reducing storage and operations costs.